pyca/pynacl/docs/public.rst

 to a specified key-pair by using ephemeral sender's keypairs, which will be discarded just after encrypting a single plaintext message.

-This kind of construction allows anonymously sending messages, which only the recipient can decrypt.
+This kind of construction allows sending messages, which only the recipient can decrypt without providing any kind of cryptographic proof of sender's authorship.

-.. warning:: By design, the sender will not be able to decrypt the
+.. warning:: By design, the recipient will have no means to trace
-    ciphertext he just created, and the recipient will have no means to trace the ciphertext to a known author, since the sending keypair itself is not bound to any sender's identity.
+    the ciphertext to a known author, since the sending keypair itself is not bound to any sender's identity, and the sender herself will not be able to decrypt the ciphertext she just created, since the private part of the key cannot be recovered after use.

 This is how the system works: